 3. Add chicken broth and let simmer 15 min.
 Combine milk with cornstarch and slowly stir it in.
 Let simmer until thickens to desired consistency.
 You can also take half of the soup out and puree it in the blender, then add back into soup.

-4. Add the ham and wild rice and heat thoroughly.
+4. Add the bacon or ham and wild rice and heat thoroughly.
 Serve and enjoy!

 Mmmm.
 What a great way to say goodbye to winter and hello to spring!